fossasia/open-event-server/README.md

 You need to ensure the virtual environment is active each time you want to launch the project.

-Similar setup can be achieved using pyenv and pyenv/virtualenv.
+A similar setup can be achieved using pyenv and pyenv/virtualenv.

 ### Install all requirements

 Requirements of the project are stored in the `requirements.txt` file.
 You can install them with:

-**WARNING** : Make sure your virtual environment is active or you will install the packages system-wide.
+**WARNING**: Make sure your virtual environment is active or you will install the packages system-wide.
 ```
 pip install -r requirements.txt
 ```
 ### Configure the database

-Django has a versioning system to genreate the database called [migrations](https://docs.djangoproject.com/en/4.2/topics/migrations/).
+Django has a versioning system to generate the database called [migrations](https://docs.djangoproject.com/en/4.2/topics/migrations/).
 You first need to apply all existing "migrations" to update your local database.